3Duke/Processing/seurat/README.txt

   - to change the color, click in each of the two color wheels.
 The first wheel defined the initial color, the second one the final one.

+    To confirm the color choice, press the return key.

     Colors change by umiform motion on a geodesic in RGB space that connects the initial and final colors.

+  - to save the current frame, press =